 Using Mediawiki technology for bibliographical data

-The Bibliographical Society is offering a new resource for presenting bibliographical digital data.
+The Bibliographical Society is offering a new resource for presenting bibliographical digital data online.
 Our new resource is a ‘wiki farm’ which uses the technologies of MediaWiki and Semantic MediaWiki to host complex bibliographical datasets which benefit from the powerful indexing and hypertext linking capabilities of wikis.

 We welcome expressions of interest from bibliographical scholars with similar datasets which might benefit this initiative.
-We are interested in particilar in offering wiki facilities to recipients of the Society’s bursaries.
+We are interested in particular in offering wiki facilities to recipients of the Society’s bursaries.

-The first offerings are three wikis created by members of the Society (February 2026).
+The first offerings are three wikis created by members of the Society (March 2026).
+A fourth Semantic Mediawiki database is an e-publication of the Society but is currently hosted separately from the wiki farm.

 Bibliography of editions of the Satires of Juvenal published in Europe up to the year 1600.